 Our advisors will share their overseas experiences with you, and help you figure out which program you should do.
 Already know your program?
 Come speak with our students to learn more about what it's actually like as a UHart study abroad student!

-Below is the list of Fall 2017 GPAs, their majors and program locations, and a short biography, as well as their weekly office hours.
+Below is the list of Spring 2018 GPAs, their majors and program locations, and a short biography.
 Feel free to stop in and met with our alumni whenever you'd like - no appointment needed!

 Interested in becoming a GPA?
 We'll have a new application period during summer 2018.
 Check back for more details!